 This is a given, right?

-We would rather sleep or cuddle our squishy, delicious smelling newborn rather than exercise or get outside for a walk to burn some calories.
+We would rather sleep or cuddle your squishy, delicious smelling newborn rather than exercise or get outside for a walk to burn some calories, right?

-Reduced activity with an increase in appetite and calories can be a big hurdle to reaching your weight loss goals.
+Reduced activity levels with an increased appetite and calories can be a big hurdle to reaching your weight loss goals.